alexhunsley/swift-testing-wildcards/README.md

     }
 ```

-The crucial part os the `RetryParam.variants` bit where we say what valid values each part can take. `.values` means we're explicitly giving the values, and `.wild` means "use all possible values", and can be used on certain types with finite status like enums and bools.
+The crucial part is the `RetryParam.variants` bit where we specify the values each property can take.
+The use of `.values` means we're explicitly giving all the possible values, and `.wild` means "use all possible values automatically"; it can only be used on certain types with finite states like enums and bools.

-We define a simple mutable struct in order to use this technique.
+In order to use this technique we must define a simple mutable struct like this:

 ```swift
     // mutable struct with a no-param init